nicolovitelli/nvitelli-public/content/SQL/advanced.md

 ---

 ## NLS_DATE_FORMAT
-NLS_DATE_FORMAT specifies the default date format to use with the TO_CHAR and TO_DATE functions.
+NLS_DATE_FORMAT specifies the default date format to use with the TO_CHAR and TO_DATE functions.\
 The default value of this parameter is determined by NLS_TERRITORY.

 The value of this parameter can be any valid date format mask, and the value must be surrounded by double quotation marks.
 For example:

-**Example**
 ```sql
 NLS_DATE_FORMAT = "MM/DD/YYYY"
 ```